asdarms/Patient-Portal-System/README.md

 ![Command to create database](assets/sql.png)
 7. Hit Ctrl+Enter to run the commands, this should create the database with all appropriate tables
 8. Go to localhost/hospital/web_root/login.php in your browser to access site
-9. Login with the email "staff@staff.com" and the password "password" to access the test staff account
+9. Create a new patient account or log in with one of the premade accounts below There are 3 modes for when you log in to the website: patient, staff and admin.
-10. Login with the email "patient@patient.com" and the password "password" to access the test patient account
+Login with the email "staff@staff.com" and the password "password" to access the admin account Login with the email "doctor@doctor.com" and the password "password" to access the doctor account Login with the email "patient@patient.com" and the password "password" to access the patient account

 ## GitHub Support
 If you want the project to integrate with GitHub, follow these steps: